Goal Setting Theory: The Psychology Behind Goals That Stick

 Now you’ve checked your motivation source.
 But belief in your ability to succeed matters just as much as wanting to succeed.

-Goal Setting Psychology: How Self-Efficacy Shapes Whether You Act or Avoid
+Goal Setting Theory and Belief: How Self-Efficacy Shapes Whether You Act or Avoid

 Self-efficacy is a person’s belief in their ability to succeed at a specific task in a specific situation.
-Unlike general confidence, self-efficacy is domain-specific – a person may have high self-efficacy for running but low self-efficacy for public speaking – and it directly shapes which goals people set, how much effort they invest, and whether they persist through setbacks [5].
+Unlike general confidence, self-efficacy is domain-specific.
+A person may have high self-efficacy for running but low self-efficacy for public speaking.
+It directly shapes which goals people set, how much effort they invest, and whether they persist through setbacks [5].

 Albert Bandura introduced self-efficacy in 1977 as a core concept in social cognitive theory.
 Self-efficacy isn’t general confidence.
 It’s the specific belief that you can succeed at a particular task in a particular situation [5].